 Thankfully, many other Facebook followers offered tips and tricks that they’ve used successfully to solve this common bedtime problem.
 As a result, I compiled them, and wrote “40+ Tried and True Ways to Banish Bedtime Monsters”.

-One of my favourites solutions was the “monster swatter”.
-One daycare provider said she lends hers out to her daycare children when they experience monster-anxiety at bedtime.
+One daycare provider said she lends her monster swatter out to her daycare children when they experience monster-anxiety at bedtime.
 She claims it’s always been returned after a few days, and 100% effective.

-I loved the idea of the monster swatter, so my son and I whipped up a couple for my daycare in the event that my hooligans ever need to borrow them.
+I loved the idea, so my son and I whipped up a couple for my daycare in the event that my hooligans ever need to borrow them.

 They were super-easy to make, and the total cost to make two monster swatters was under 5 dollars.

-* If you’re unable to find monster stickers, Cassie, from 3 Dinosaurs, has a free printable MONSTER PACK for you to download.
-Print them on sticker paper, or adhere them to your swatters with glue, contact paper or packing tape.
+We bought our monster stickers at the Dollar store, or you can get them through the above Amazon link.
+Alternatively, my fellow blogger, Cassie from 3 Dinosaurs, has a free printable MONSTER PACK that you can download.
+Print them on sticker paper, or stick them them to your swatters with glue, contact paper or packing tape.

-Have your child decorate the swatters to his or her liking.
+Have your child decorate the fly swatter to his or her liking.
 We’ve left ours simple, but you could also add ribbon “streamers” to your swatter for some extra fun.